lucania-software/seam/README.md

 # seam
-A foundational framework for powering extensible web projects.
+A library for powering extensible web projects via the power of plugins.